-Many families rely on summer vacations to see relatives, relax and spend time together.
-When coronavirus disease 2019 (COVID-19) spread this spring, many people canceled their existing travel plans.
-However, as states begin to reopen and families try to navigate their "new normal," some are wondering if they can plan any type of vacation in a safe way.
+For many families, vacations are a time to see relatives, relax and spend time together.
+When coronavirus disease 2019 (COVID-19) first began to spread, many people canceled their existing travel plans.
+But now, as families try to navigate their "new normal," some are wondering if they can plan any type of vacation in a safe way.

-Though escaping to a white sandy beach or seeing relatives after months of strict social distancing is tempting, it's important to know that any travel comes with risk of contracting and spreading COVID-19.
+Though escaping to a white sandy beach, hitting the slopes or seeing relatives after months of social distancing is tempting, it's important to know that any travel comes with risk of contracting and spreading COVID-19.
 According to the Centers for Disease Control and Prevention (CDC), staying home is the best way to protect yourself and others from getting sick.

 However, if families must travel or choose to travel, they should follow recommendations from the CDC to plan ahead and stay as safe as possible.